 The main difference which does not hinder the analogy is that, since the background is fixed, its Poincar\'e symmetry appears as a global symmetry rather than an asymptotic gauge symmetry.
 There are no constraints associated with the surface deformation $\xi$, which are not varied in the action principle.
 The $\mH_{\mu}$ in \eqref{Ham} are replaced by the energy and momentum densities of the electromagnetic field The only gauge symmetry present in the problem is the electromagnetic one, whose generator is

-Here $A_{i}$ is the vector potential, $\pi^{i}$ its conjugate momentum, and $g_{ij}$ is the metric on the hyperboloid, and $g$ denotes its determinant.
+Here $A_{i}$ is the vector potential, $\pi^{i}$ its conjugate momentum, and $g_{ij}$ is the metric on the hourglass, and $g$ denotes its determinant.

 If instead of having a fixed background we were considering dynamically coupled electromagnetic and gravitational fields, then expressions \eqref{hpe}, \eqref{hie} would be added to their gravitational counterparts discussed in section \ref{sec:Gravfield}, and the sum would be constrained to vanish.
 The asymptotic analysis given below would still hold because at large distances the spacetime would be flat.
-Then the asymptotic symmetry transformations of the coupled Einstein-Maxwell system would be those discussed here (internal electromagnetic, and Poincar\'e transformations) and the additional gravitational supertranslations\footnote{If one does not want to bring in gravitation but still desires to have arbitrary surface deformations in the interior in Minkowski space, one may appeal to Dirac's Hamiltonian form of field dynamics \cit{Dirac:1951zz}, introduce the constraint $w_{\mu}+\mH_{\mu}^{(elm)}=0$, and fix asymptotically the deformation freedom through \eqref{patch10}-\eqref{patch21}.
-Here the $w$'s are the normal and tangential projections of the conjugates to the Minkowskian $x$'s. }.
+Then the asymptotic symmetry transformations of the coupled Einstein-Maxwell system would be those discussed here (internal electromagnetic, and Poincar\'e transformations) and the additional gravitational supertranslations.

-We will now discuss the Poincar\'e and proper and improper gauge transformations for the electromagnetic field on our hyperbolic slicing.
+We will now discuss the Poincar\'e and proper and improper gauge transformations for the electromagnetic field on the hourglass slicing.
 In this case the time equal constant surface is left invariant under the Lorentz group, whereas it is mapped onto a different hyperboloid by spacetime translations.
 Thus if one compares the situation with $t=$ constant planes, one sees that the roles of spatial translations and boosts are interchanged.